 Flow of CSF

-The CSF is produced by the choroid plexus which can be found in the two lateral ventricles, and in the roof of the third and fourth ventricles.
-Around 500 ml is produced each day, with around 150-250 ml being present in the body at any one time.
+The CSF is produced by the choroid plexus which covers two lateral ventricles, and the roof of the third and fourth ventricles.
+Around 500 ml of CSF is produced each day, with around 150 ml being present in the body at any given time.

 CSF is produced continuously which keeps the fluid in circulation around the central nervous system.
 The fluid will move from the lateral ventricle to the third and then to the fourth ventricle.
 From the fourth ventricle, the fluid moves out into the subarachnoid space and/or the central canal of the spinal cord through the two lateral foramina of Luschka and the medial foramen of Magendie.

-Further information on the anatomy of the ventricles and drainage of CSF can be found here.
+Further information on the anatomy of CSF production and drainage can be found here.

 Functions of CSF